SiratoonNahar/Zero-Emission-Engineers_031/README.md

 ## Introduction

-We have developed a fully functional e-commerce website using React and Vite for the frontend, Firebase for backend support, and other necessary technologies.
-This platform provides a smooth and efficient shopping experience, focusing on performance, user-friendliness, and responsiveness.
+This e-commerce platform is a fully functional clone of the Reebok website, designed to deliver a seamless and efficient shopping experience.
+Built using React and Vite for the frontend and supported by Firebase on the backend, the site is optimized for performance, user-friendliness, and responsiveness.
+The interface mimics the original Reebok site, ensuring a familiar yet highly intuitive user experience, while maintaining modern web development standards for smooth functionality across all devices.

 ## Project Type

-Frontend |
+Frontend

 ## Deployed App